 You’re all done with the coat!

-For the scrubs, I didn’t make a tutorial because I made them late one night, but I can if someone wants one!
-They couldn’t be easier unless you went out and bought them.
+For the scrubs, I didn’t take step by step photos because I made them at night.
+They couldn’t be easier unless….you went out and bought them.
 First, make the pants the same way these pajama pants are made, and for the top just use one of your kid’s shirts as a pattern and cut two pieces, one with a v-neck and sewed them together.
-Just make sure to make the neck big enough that it can easily fit over your child’s head.
+Just make sure to make the neck is big enough that it can easily fit over your child’s head.
 You don’t need to do any finishing touches on the neck or sleeves, because they will be under the coat, and I just didn’t think it needed to be that professional, but you certainly could! 🙂 Finally, finish the bottom by just folding it under and sewing it.
 Done!